If we’re doing footprints in the sand, I’m wandering into the ocean.

 Alex Johnson (‘19) is a virtual computer science teacher and a proud resident of the Creston neighborhood in Grand Rapids.
-When she isn’t reading Young Adult fiction, she’s playing board games with her housemates, listening to podcasts, scrolling on education Twitter, and preaching the gospel of intentional community to anyone who will listen.
+When she isn’t reading Young Adult fiction, she’s listening to podcasts, playing rhythm games, and preaching the gospel of intentional community to anyone who will listen.

 Honestly, I have a plethora of metaphors to explore already: Satan can seem to bring light to the world but that isn’t the true light!
 Exposing things to the daylight makes them less dangerous!
 Capitalism makes people operate in a scarcity model which hinders progress!

 I began to cry at my kitchen table because despite all the bad calls I have made in the heat of the moment and the angry kids and my disappointment in myself and my frustration at the brokenness of an education system that underserves the students who need the support the most, I saw again that there was someone out there who was rooting for me.

 - What Not to Wear by Katie Van Zanen

 - The Case of Novak Djokovic by Klaas Walhout

 - The Amateur Canadian’s Guide to Life North of… by Laura Sheppard Song

 - The Pessimist’s Guide to the Graduate Seminar by Chad Westra